 This is one of the most common reasons for data and file corruption.
-A virus can easily harm your computer data stored on any drive on the system.
+A virus can easily harm your computer data stored on any drive of the system.
 It can easily delete some part of the file or overwrite the file.
-In such case, the file becomes inaccessible or corrupted.
+In such case, the file becomes inaccessible or corrupt.

 #3 Unexpected System Shut Down